 Those negative reviews point to a program those bloggers are selling, which just so happens to be the same program I recommend to people on my site: Wealthy Affiliate.

-The thesis James makes in his blog post is that people are purposely writing up negative reviews about his Evergreen Wealth Formula in order to push Wealthy Affiliate.
+The thesis James makes in his blog post is that people are purposely writing up negative reviews about his Evergreen Wealth Formula in order to push Wealthy Affiliate (here’s why people do this, and I do not endorse it).

-1) James, I read your blog post on that topic and I totally agree with you when it comes to people doing negative reviews without actually reviewing the program they are bashing.
-It is an unethical practice and I completely disagree with this form of marketing.
+James, I read your blog post on that topic and I totally agree with you when it comes to people doing negative reviews without actually reviewing the program they are bashing.
+It is an unethical practice in affiliate marketing and I completely disagree with this form of marketing.

-However, upon making the purchase I was hit with one of your upsells for $147:
+Upon making the purchase I was hit with an upsell for $147:

 While I did not buy this one and will not “discount” it as being bad until I truly see it, from my point of view, asking me to invest $300+ to someone I don’t know is the type of marketing I am completely against.

 I very much dislike upsells like this being pitched after I just spent so much money.
-So what I want to say here is that I am going to review your program a bit below, from what I see inside the $197 purchase and if I believe that it does not warrant that investment, I will request a refund.
+So what I want to say here is that I am going to ONLY review Jame’s $197 program a bit below, neglect the up-sell and if I believe that the $197 program does not warrant that investment, I will request a refund.

-This place is legitimate.
-Here is one of the many reasons.
+Here is one of the many reasons Wealthy Affiliate is legitimate.
 And to my final point:

 James allows you to copy content from his blog to put on yours, but there’s others where if you do this, you’re literally just copying and pasting without consent (Ezinearticles.com is an example).
 So if you’re going to do this, please use your own content…